JanssenProject/jans/docs/janssen-server/developer/agama/advanced-usages.md

 This is a feature that in conjuction with [template overrides](#template-overrides) allows developers to implement alternative routing and backtracking.
 Suppose a flow is designed to reuse two or more existing subflows.
 As expected these subflows are neither aware of each other nor of its parent.
 How can the parent make so that once the user has landed at a page belonging to a given subflow A be presented the alternative to take another route, say, to subflow B?

-Clearly a page at flow A can be overriden, however, how to abort A and make it jump to B?
+Clearly a page at flow A can be overridden, however, how to abort A and make it jump to B?
 The answer is cancellation.
 Through flow cancellation, a running flow can be aborted and the control returned to one of its parents for further processing.
 This can achieved by overriding a template so that the POST to the current URL includes a form field named `_abort`.

 POSTing this way will provoke the associated `Trigger` call to return a value like `{ aborted: true, data: ..., url: ... }` where `data` is a _map_ consisting of the payload (form fields) sent with the POST.
 Thus, developers can build custom pages and add for example a button to provoke the cancellation.
 Then, back in the flow implementation take the user to the desired path.
 The `url` property will hold the URL where cancellation took place relative to `https://your-server/jans-auth/fl/`.